bmp-dot/nutanixapibootcamp/api_vm_status/api_vm_status.rst

   Estimated time to complete: **5 MINUTES**

-Exercise 2: Get the status of your VM
+Exercise: Get the status of your VM
 ++++++++++++++++++++

 #.
 Click + in the main window to create a new tab-window